sky-shift/skyshift/docs/source/index.rst

 Overview
 ===================================

 SkyFlow is a general-purpose container orchestration platform to deploy workloads *anywhere* - on any cloud provider, private cluster, or the edge.
-The vision of Skyflow is to complete the final layer of distributed computing - *automatically* managing the lifecycle of deployments, batch jobs, and services across multiple clusters.
+The vision of Skyshift is to complete the final layer of distributed computing - *automatically* managing the lifecycle of deployments, batch jobs, and services across multiple clusters.

 SkyFlow abstracts many clusters into one large cluster.
 SkyFlow presents a thin layer on top of existing cluster managers, such as Kubernetes, Slurm, and other SkyFlows, which presents infinite scalability.
 SkyFlow accomplishes this with a unified job and service abstraction.